devnich/python-programming/README.md

     "Girma" in wave_fc
     ```

-2. Does a value already exist (you generally don\'t want to do this;
-    keys are unique but values are not)?
+2. Does a value already exist (you generally don't want to do this; keys are unique but values are not)?

     ``` python
     4 in wave_fc.values()